highmountaintea/nile-server/README.md

 # Nile Project

 You are an ambitious software developer that wants to start an online bookstore.
-You want to create a proof of concept, code named `Nile Project`, using your favorite front-end framework. `nile-server` provides a sample back-end server to make it happen.
+You want to create a proof of concept, code named `Nile Project`, using your favorite frontend framework. `nile-server` provides a sample backend server to make it happen.

 ## Impetus

-With each front-end framework, such as React, mithril, and Vue, comes with the obligatory demo apps like TodoMVC.
-After going through tutorials and demo apps, I am usually at a loss what to do next.
-The `Nile Project` can bridge the gap between demo apps and real world.
-It provides a complete back-end API to allow building a sample online bookstore.
-For me psychologically, building an app that has login features and can be shared by multiple users seem more `real` than the typical demo apps.
+With each frontend framework, such as React, mithril, and Vue, comes with the obligatory demo apps like TodoMVC.
+Sometimes it's a little difficult progressing from demo apps to the real world.
+The `Nile Project` is different.
+It comes with a fully functional backend that supports multiple authenticated users, with real time interactivity.
+You can write a product review that can be viewed by other users; when you make a purchase, it is stored in your shopping history and impacts the inventory; when you are viewing a product page, the background AJAX can check the real time inventory to see if it's low. `nile-server` handles all the backend API so you can write a good application that solves problems faced in the real world.

 ## Usage